Node Analysis in AC Circuits

 concept

 Just like mesh analysis uses Kirchhoff's voltage law to turn a circuit into a series of simultaneous equations, node analysis uses Kirchhoff's current law to do the same things.
-Why would we want node analysis in a world with mesh analysis?
-Well some problems are just simpler using one or the other.

 In node analysis we write KCL for each node, that means that for every node in the circuit we write an expression for the currents coming into and out of the node and we claim that they all sum to zero.
 That is, no current enters a node without also leaving it.